Skip to main content

 Anti-analysis measures

 The framework implements several active anti-analysis checks before running any exploit code.
 It aborts if Apple's Lockdown Mode is detected.
 It skips execution in private browsing mode.
 It verifies a real WebKit rendering engine is present by creating a <math> element and checking that mathcolor="blue" renders as rgb(0, 0, 255).
-It checks for RTCPeerConnection availability to confirm a genuine browser environment rather than a headless sandbox.
+It also checks for RTCPeerConnection availability to confirm a genuine browser environment rather than a headless sandbox.
 After execution, it reports the outcome to the C2 via a GET request to <base_url>?e=<code>, where 0 means success, 1000 means exploit failure, 1001 means the target version is not supported, and 1003 means a sandbox was detected.
+These checks help the malware avoid running in environments where it might be analyzed or fail, increasing the chances of successful exploitation.

 The exploit chain: six phases from page load to Mach-O